A big hello to all you Old Secundrians

 59ers Annual Reunion

-A reminder to the many 59ers that this year’s event is on Saturday 12th November from 5pm at the normal venue of the Havant Park pavilion.
+A reminder to the many 59ers that this year’s event is on Saturday 17th November from 5pm at the normal venue of the Havant Park pavilion.
 Chris Vincent is, as per usual, the organiser.
 I would also ask that as many of you as possible also choose to attend the main event, our annual dinner, at the Brookfield Hotel each May.
-I'm sure you would once again like to exceed the numbers of 57ers who attend and claim the top Year of Entrance attendance spot!
+Have a go at claiming the top Year of Entrance attendance spot.

 Again much thanks go to the many who continue to respond to our appeal for donations to fund the Association’s activities.
 Once again, your generosity has been excellent.
 These donations enable us to ensure the continued financial viability of the Association so thank you again.